BreD1810/tea-selector/api/README.md

             "password": "NewPassword"
         }

+- To change the password, send a POST request to `/changepassword` with the body:

+        {
+            "old": "YourOldPassword",
+            "new": "YourNewPassword"
+        }

+Note: This will only work if you're already authorized.

 ### Tea Types
 - To see all current tea types, send a GET request to `/types`
 - To see all teas of all types, send a GET request to `/types/teas`